 Third party security configuration baselines are exhaustive lists of the security controls that can be applied to a specific product.
-At present there are security configuration baselines published by DISA and CIS that describe the security controls that can be applied to Windows Server 2016.
-These baselines take a while to appear after the release of a new version of the operating system and it’s likely that these organizations will publish security baselines for Windows Server 2019 in the near future.
+At present there are security configuration baselines published by DISA and CIS that describe the security controls that can be applied to Windows Server 2016 and Windows Server 2019.

-The two most influential security baselines for Windows Server 2016 are:
+The two most influential security baselines for Windows Server 2016 and Windows Server 2019 are:

 The DISA STIG baseline provides some group policy templates that allow you to apply some of the recommended configuration.
 There are also people in the security community, including Microsoft MVPs, who provide Desired State Configuration configurations that implement some of the security controls listed in the DISA STIG and CIS baselines.

-For those interested in starting the process of hardening Windows Server, I recommend getting copies of both the DISA STIG for Windows Server 2016 as well as the CIS security benchmark for Windows Server 2016 (and the 2019 versions as they become available) and performing an initial read through of what recommendations are made.
+For those interested in starting the process of hardening Windows Server, I recommend getting copies of both the DISA STIG for Windows Server as well as the CIS security benchmark for Windows Server 2016 and performing an initial read through of what recommendations are made.
 Such a read through will give you a high level understanding of the lengths that you can go to when it comes to hardening Windows Server.

 What you should definitely not do is try to apply each security control in a baseline such as DISA STIG for CIS to a production server right away.
 As you’re likely aware, Windows Server ships with many of these security controls disabled.
 The reason for this is that when you enable a security control, you may also disable some functionality that takes advantage of the configuration setting that the security control hardens.
 A good example of this is SMB1.
 SMB1 is an insecure storage protocol that’s enabled by default on the RTM version of Windows Server 2016 because a large number of customers still have other services on their network that require access to SMB1.
 Organizations that have deployed Windows Server 2016 have been encouraged to disable SMB1.
 Some were able to do so without problems, others found that disabling SMB1 on Windows Server caused issues elsewhere in their environment.